ConnorSweeneyDev/.config/readme.md

   alternative installs for all dependencies on either [Chocolatey](https://chocolatey.org/install#individual) or the dependency's official website.

-### Terminal Installation:
-- Windows Terminal &rightarrow; Run `winget install --id Microsoft.WindowsTerminal`.
-- PowerShell (pwsh.exe) &rightarrow; Run `winget install --id Microsoft.Powershell --source winget`.
-- NerdFont &rightarrow; Download from [here](https://www.nerdfonts.com/font-downloads) and put the contents in `C:\Documents\Fonts`, select all and right click then select "Install".
-You can delete the .ttf files from the folder after you've installed them.
-- OhMyPosh &rightarrow; Run `winget install JanDeDobbeleer.OhMyPosh`, then paste the `C:\posh` folder to that location and run `oh-my-posh disable notice` to stop the annoying update message every so often.
-Make sure you put `oh-my-posh init pwsh --config "C:/posh/config.omp.json" |
-  Invoke-Expression` at the bottom of your PowerShell `.ps1` file.

-### Terminal Settings:
-If you want my exact settings (including the font I use which you must have installed), you can paste the `LocalState\settings.json` file into your `LocalState` folder.
-If you don't want to install my font, you can still paste the json file and just change the property inside the file to the name of the font you have installed, from there you can tweak settings to your liking from the terminal settings gui.

 ### Dependencies for Neovim:
 - Microsoft Visual C++ 2015-2022 Redistributable (x64) &rightarrow; Download from [here](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170) and